Camera Repair After Vandalism

 As you can see, the original mounting had a lot to be desired with the exposed wire that can easily be accessed.
 The installer could have at least drilled a hole in the plastic cover and hid the wires inside.

-The process of replacing security cameras in GJ starts with finding a camera that will be compatible with the existing system at the highest resolution available.
+The process of replacing security cameras in Grand Junction starts with finding a camera that will be compatible with the existing system at the highest resolution available.
 Some cameras will have multiple outputs at different resolutions.
 In the example here, these are TVI and standard analog compatible cameras.

 Replacing the cameras is pretty simple.
 We start by removing the current camera and mounting base.